4 Days in Seattle: Itinerary for a Perfect Trip

 Olympic Sculpture Park

 Olympic Sculpture Park is the largest downtown green space in Seattle, located on nine acres near the water.
-You can see stunning views of the Olympic mountains and Elliott Bay from here.
+You can get stunning views of the Olympic Mountains and Elliott Bay from here.

 The park was created by the Seattle Art Museum (SAM) and was originally used as a fuel store and transfer site.
 Ew.